 Like many wounded veterans who have actually faced this, there is a solution.
 There is an organization called the Veterans Airlift Command that exists to help wounded veterans.
 As their website states, The Veterans Airlift Command ‘provides free air transportation to post 9/11 combat wounded and their families for medical and other compassionate purposes through a national network of volunteer aircraft owners and pilots.’
 The Veterans Airlift Command has hundreds of pilots who help these American Heroes get to those places every day.
 These volunteers are giving back to those men and women who gave so much to preserve our freedoms.

-Owners of Duotech, Dan Rogers, President, and Cheryl Rogers, CFO, are two of those members of this organization who have volunteered their flying time and their aircraft to Veterans Airlift Command.
-They have carried wounded veterans to and from medical appointments in the same day and also reunited them with their family.
+Owners of Duotech Services, LLC., Dan Rogers, President, and Cheryl Rogers, CFO, are two of those members of this organization who have volunteered their flying time and their aircraft to Veterans Airlift Command.
+They have carried wounded veterans to and from medical appointments on the same day and also reunited them with their family.
 They have formed friendships with these wounded veteran heroes and their families over the years.